swayos/swayos.github.io/README.md

 Install all packages present in pacs/swayos and pacs/aur file. ( Package names on your OS/Distribution may differ and you may have to compile them manually. ) Copy everything under "home" to your home folder.
 Start services if needed. ( iwd, bluetooth, cups )

+**Optional Post-installation todos**

+- set google chrome's appereance to GTK+ so it will use the dark theme
+- set locale to your language ( will be added to installer later )
+- remove export WLR_NO_HARDWARE_CURSORS=1 from .zshrc ( will be added to installer later )
+- don't forget to check for updates regularly!

 ## UI Structure of SwayOS

-SwayOS's UI has two parts : the status bar ( on top by default ) and the desktop under the status bar.
+SwayOS's UI has two parts : the status bar ( on top by default ) and the window area under the status bar.
 The status bar has the following sections from left to right : workspace numbers block ( indicators ) , hardware status block ( in the center by default ), quick launch icons block, hardware settings icon block and clock/calendar on the right.

 **Icons from right to left :**

  shutdown
  activity monitor
  app store/software updates
- multi-display setup
+ display setup
  volume control
  bluetooth control
  wifi setup